jake-87/blog/content/blog/isabelle-rule-musings.md

 # Notes

-These rule tactics can be used in many different ways.
-While some general principles are mentioned below, if the prerequisits are met, every rule can theoretically be used with every rule tactic.
-Many of these various combinations will not be beneficial to proving a given goal, and hence it is useful to know how the rule tactics interact with rules and proof states in order to select the correct pairing.
+These rule methods can be used in many different ways.
+While some general principles are mentioned below, if the prerequisits are met, every rule can theoretically be used with every rule method.
+Many of these various combinations will not be beneficial to proving a given goal, and hence it is useful to know how the rule methods interact with rules and proof states in order to select the correct pairing.

-In that vein, the same rule will be interpreted differently by these different rule tactics.
+In that vein, the same rule will be interpreted differently by these different rule methods.
 Read more for how they work, and hence why.

 # `rule`, `erule`, `drule`, and `frule`, informally